webfactorymk/ng2-canvas-whiteboard/README.md

 ```
 will add the "Draw" text to the button.

+### colorPickerEnabled: boolean (default: false)
+This allows the adding of a colorPicker that the user can choose to draw with and the original colors are kept when redrawing

 If using component-only styles, for this to work the viewEncapsulation must be set to None.
 ```typescript
 @Component({